 • Add ingredients.
 Add all ingredients into a slow cooker or a large electric roasting pan.

 • Add water and cook.
-Cover and set the slow cooker to low and allow it to cook for 12-24 hours.
+Cover and set the slow cooker to low and let it to cook for 12 hours (or more as needed).
 Check the slow cooker after 8 hours and add more water as needed.

 • Strain.
 Once everything has been cooked for at least 12 hours, strain the liquid from the carcass and vegetables using a fine mesh strainer into a large bowl.
 If you don’t have a fine mesh strainer, place a double layer of cheesecloth inside a strainer and allow it to drain.

 • Cool.
-Allow the bowl of hot broth to cool then cover and place it in the fridge overnight.
+Let the bowl of hot broth cool, then cover and place it in the fridge overnight.

 • Skim fat.
 Remove the bowl of broth from the fridge the next day and skim the fat layer off the top of the broth.
 Try to get as much of the fat layer off as you possibly can.

 • Warm.
-Transfer broth to a large pot and allow it to warm over medium-low heat.
+Warm the broth back up in a large pot over medium-low heat.

 Pressure Can